 Digital Transformation

-Thaioil Group prioritizes the integration of digital technology to enhance business competitiveness.
+The Company prioritizes the integration of digital technology to enhance business competitiveness.
 The Company has established a strategic plan and executed various projects related to digital technology.
-Moreover, the Company monitores the project performance and reviews the plan on a regular basis.
+Moreover, the Company monitors the project performance and reviews the plan on a regular basis.
 This aims to ensure that the adaptation of digital technology is aligned with the business targets during the changing situation.
 The following are key projects:

 Big Data & AI – Developing a Data-Driven and AI-Based Decision-Making Organization

-In 2024, Thai Oil Public Company Limited established a new department named the ‘Digitalization – Data and AI Section’ to drive the use of data within the Company, implement Artificial Intelligence (AI) technology more concretely, and promote use cases within the Company to increase their widespread adoption.
+The Company established a new department named the ‘Digitalization – Data and AI Section’ to drive the use of data within the Company, implement Artificial Intelligence (AI) technology more concretely, and promote use cases within the Company to increase their widespread adoption.
 The following are key projects:

 Cybersecurity Management